javialgaba/expo-appcenter/README.md

-# This is a fork of https://github.com/BelkaLab/expo-appcenter.
-The difference is that with this fork, you provide the secrets through the plugin config, while in the original repo you provide it by creating files with the secrets.

 # expo-appcenter

 Expo plugin for react native appcenter SDK

+Note: [This is a fork of BelkaLab's `expo-appcenter`](https://github.com/BelkaLab/expo-appcenter).
+The difference is that with this fork, you provide the secrets through the plugin config, while in the original repo you provide it by creating files with the secrets.
+Aside from that, this fork will continue to be updated as required.

 # API documentation